 Pursuant to regulation, the information collected by ESTA is necessary to issue a travel authorization, as reflected on the Form I-94W.
 Currently in the air and sea environments, a VWP nonimmigrant traveler arriving at a U.S. air or sea port of entry must obtain an approved travel authorization via the ESTA website prior to boarding a carrier bound for the United States.
 The development of the ESTA program has allowed the Department to eliminate the requirement that VWP travelers complete a Form I-94W prior to being admitted to the United States at an air or sea port of entry because the ESTA application electronically captures duplicate biographical and travel data elements collected on the paper Form I-94W.
 With the publication of this PIA, DHS/CBP is alerting the public of thirteen new data elements added to the ESTA application and to the Form I-94W.

 CBP will continue to use the information included in the traveler’s ESTA application to determine the eligibility of the foreign national to travel to the United States and whether the visitor poses a law enforcement or security risk.
 Once the application is submitted, CBP vets the information provided by the traveler against all appropriate databases.
-The mandatory data elements that an applicant must complete are indicated by a red asterisk on the ESTA website including:
+The mandatory data elements that an applicant must complete are indicated by a red asterisk on the ESTA website and include:

 Family name;